r-Techsupport/rTS_Wiki/docs/guides/psu-guide.md

 {% include toc.md %}

 This guide will cover the basics of a desktop PSU, ways to test it's power output.
-Always be careful when performing any task that requires a multimeter or another tool.
+Always be careful when performing any task that requires a multi-meter or another tool.

 ## The dangers
 Before we get into the guide, we need to address the dangers involved with computer power supplies first.